boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > **Bauble**: And we've also tried to call in some circle-A and Guan-Xi favors, work some external contacts.
 > So far, not much.
-> We've got some rumors, and we've uncovered some hints of an outside suplly-chain, but that's it.
+> We've got some rumors, and we've uncovered some hints of an outside supply-chain, but that's it.
 > We haven't got anything on what's inside those black-budget groups.
 >
 > **Plasmage**: What about infosec?